lamchakchan/RestAssured.Net/README.md

 //Do a GET action with the first endpoint configuration endpoint1.When().Get().Then().TestBody("test 1", x => x.id != null).Assert("test 1");

-//Do a POSt action with the second endpoint configuration endpoint2.When().Post().Then().TestBody("test 1", x => x.id != null).Assert("test 1");
+//Do a POST action with the second endpoint configuration endpoint2.When().Post().Then().TestBody("test 1", x => x.id != null).Assert("test 1");
 ```